 Best started 22-straight games at center for Eastern in 1998 and 1999, earning honorable mention All-Big Sky honors as a junior and first team honors as a senior.
 He also earned honorable mention All-America honors his final season.

 An outstanding student with a 3.3 grade point average, as a senior he was selected to the CoSIDA Academic All-District VIII team and was selected to the FCS Athletic Directors Academic All-Star Team.
 Twice he was selected to the Big Sky All-Academic team.
-He received his bachelor’s degree in social science from EWU in 2001, and continued to work toward his master’s degree in physical education.
+He received his bachelor’s degree in social science from EWU in 2001, and continues to work toward his master’s degree in physical education.

 Best graduated in 1996 from Curtis High School in Tacoma, Wash., where he had a 3.75 grade point average.
 He was co-captain his senior season as Curtis won the State AAA championship.
 His brother Tyler Best was a starting catcher for the Lewis-Clark State baseball team, which won its second straight NAIA World Series title in 2003.